News and insights Blog Understanding biogas: how to cut Scope 1 emissions with biomethane

 Further, the regulation on land, land-use change and forestry (LULUCF) sets “new targets for Europe’s carbon sinks along with new obligations to protect biodiversity and reduce emissions related to land use and forestry.”
 For companies, it is crucial to know the origin of any volume of biogas to evaluate its sustainability and ensure it aligns with their renewable energy targets.

-Gas Purchase Agreements (GPA) open the possibility for companies with long-term gas needs to source clean energy at stable prices.
-Similar to Power Purchase Agreements for electricity, GPAs can protect consumers against market volatility, guarantee supplies, and help them hit emissions reduction targets.
+Biomethane Purchase Agreements (BPAs) open the possibility for companies with long-term gas needs to source clean energy at stable prices.
+Similar to Power Purchase Agreements for electricity, BPAs can protect consumers against market volatility, guarantee supplies, and help them hit emissions reduction targets.

 Ecohz is ready to help you find the best deal for your business.
 From selecting the right supplier to proving biogas consumption according to standards and legislation, we can tailor agreements to your needs and help you leave fossil fuels behind.